MadScrewdriver/qsketchmetric/docs/tutorials/Rendering your first parametric DXF file.rst

 In this tutorial you will render a parametric DXF file using the :class:`qsketchmetric.renderer.Renderer` module.

-We’ll assume you have `QSketchMetric installed`_ already.
+We’ll assume you have :ref:`QSketchMetric installed <installation-section>` already.

 First download the `example.dxf <https://raw.githubusercontent.com/MadScrewdriver/qsketchmetric/main/docs/_static/DXF/tutorial.dxf>`_
 file from the `QSketchMetric repository <https://github.com/MadScrewdriver/qsketchmetric>`_.
 It is an example of a